Vatril/CutestDungeon/README.md

 # CutestDungeon

-This is a game I made for my job trainig.
+This is a game I made for my job trainig some time ago.
 I am uploading it to GitHub just for archiving purposes.

 ## This contains very bad code